kensyou/puppeteer_practices/README.md

-# puppeteer_practices
+# Readme
-My practices of puppetter
+Just some practices for web scraping using puppeteer.